spoonapps/docs/doc/reference/examples/containerizing_node/containerizing_node_application.md

 #### Optional: Automated Image Creation

-The above container creation and configuration can also be automated using a Spoon Script file.
+The above container creation and configuration can also be automated using a SpoonScript file.

 Create a new text file and copy/paste this text: